SBA Loans: Pros and Cons Guide

 SBA loans require in-depth documentation for both personal and business finances.
 You’ll need to prepare multiple years’ worth of personal and professional tax returns and income statements.
 In addition, you’ll need to provide business licenses, deeds, leases, and complete SBA forms, and lenders might require additional documents.

-The application process takes a long time, especially with the paperwork and documentation involved.
-SBA-approved lenders must submit the application to the SBA, which then decides if it will guarantee the loan.
-If you work with an SBA-preferred lender, it doesn’t need SBA approval and can speed up the process.
+The application process is time-consuming, particularly due to the extensive paperwork and documentation required.
+SBA-approved lenders must apply to the SBA, which then determines whether to guarantee the loan.
+If you work with an SBA-preferred lender, you may not need SBA approval and can potentially speed up the process.

 Even after SBA approval, the lender must approve and underwrite the loan.
-All told, it could take between 60-120 days to close and fund an SBA loan.
-For comparison, there are some online loans you can apply to in minutes and receive funding the next day or even the same day.
+All told, it could take between 60 and 120 days to close and fund an SBA loan.
+For comparison, there are some online loans you can apply for in minutes and receive funding the next day or even the same day.

 Down Payment

-Most SBA loans require you to include a down payment, which the SBA calls an equity injection.
+SBA loans typically require a down payment, which can range from 10% to 20% of the loan amount.
+The SBA refers to the down payment as an equity injection.
 In most cases, the down payment is 10% of the loan amount.
 The SBA prefers to work with businesses willing and able to invest in themselves.
 In this way, all three parties – the SBA, the lender, and the borrower – put some risk in the loan.

 Personal Guarantee

-Nearly all SBA loans require a personal guarantee, which is essentially a legally binding promise to repay the loan.
+Nearly all SBA loans require an unlimited personal guarantee, which is essentially a legally binding promise to repay the loan in full.
 If a borrower defaults on the loan, the lender and the SBA can pursue personal assets to cover the loss.
+SBA loans generally require personal guarantees from owners with more than a 20% stake in the business.

 Loans under $25,000 typically don’t require collateral.
 Loans over $350,000 must be “collateralized to the maximum extent possible.”
-For loans between $25k-$350k, the SBA instructs lenders to follow their collateral policy for non-SBA loans with a similar lending amount.
+For loans between $ 25,000 and $350,000, the SBA instructs lenders to follow their collateral policy for non-SBA loans with a similar lending amount.

 Restricted Industries